bowringjb/tinyanim-tween-library/README.md

 ####Animation object

 * **length**: (_Int_) The length of the animation, in frames.
 * **fps**: (_Int_) The speed at which the animation will playback.
-Although TinyAnim™ will update the animation as quickly as it can it will still respect the fps setting, so a 60 frame animation will last 1 second at 60fps, 2 seconds at 30fps and so on.
-Even at low framerates the timing will be correct; but the animation will still be smooth since positions are interpolated between frames as quickly as your browser can request them.
+Although TinyAnim™ will update the animation as quickly as it can, it will still respect the fps setting, so a 60-frame animation will last 1 second at 60fps, 2 seconds at 30fps and so on.
+Even at low framerates the timing will be correct, but the animation will still be smooth since positions are interpolated between frames as quickly as your browser can request them.
-* **elements**: (_Array_) An array of element objects which describe the animation and content that will make up the animation
+* **elements**: (_Array_) An array of element objects which describe the animation and content that will make up the animation.

 ####Element object

-* **name**: (_String_) An identifier applied to the element as the name attribute
+* **name**: (_String_) An identifier applied to the element as the name attribute.
 * **parentName**: (_String_) _Optional_, Accepts the name of another element to which this element will be parented.
 * **defaultLeft**: (_Int_) _Optional_, The default left position of the element when no keys are present.
 * **defaultTop**: (_Int_) _Optional_, The default top position of the element when no keys are present.
 * **defaultOpacity**: (_Float_) _Optional_, The default opacity of the element when no keys are present.
 * **zindex**: (_Int_) _Optional_, The Z-Index of this element.
 * **content**: (_String_), The HTML content that is to be displayed in the element.
-* **keys**: (_Array_), An array of channel objects which describes the elements animation.
+* **keys**: (_Array_), An array of channel objects which describe the element's animation.

 ###Channel object